sun-army/checklists/database-monitoring.md

 ## Monitoring of processes
 * PostgreSQL log for the errors
 * Slow query log
 * Autovacuum - does it work always.
 Should work from time to time.
+A balance between tables bloat and resources consumed by autovacuum